Quazards/Top-Down-Project-2/README.md

 ## Description
 Genre: Top-Down Shooter
-Swarmed is a 2D Top-Down Shooter game where the player is tasked to survive the onslaught of enemies.
+Swarmed is a 2D Top-Down Shooter game where the player is tasked to survive the swarm of enemies.
 The player is equipped with a gun that can shoot bullets that can help them survive.
 <br>

 ##  📜Scripts and Features